Andrea-de-Varda/affective-interlingua/README.md

 The script makes heavy use of the package `NeuroX`.
 Make sure to [check it out](https://neurox.qcri.org/).

 ## Testing intersections
 Once the probing results have been obtained, it is possible to compute the intersections of the top-100 units independently selected for each language.
 To do so the R script is in `intersections/super_exact_test.R`.
 Note that to successfully run the test the probing results must already have been run.
+The results are quite dense and the raw output of the R test is quite difficult to read.
+So, the script `read_intersect.py` helps in navigating the output.